Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: The limit, regime (iii) : Multiple Gaussian compartments

 \subsubsection{Bi-modality beyond parallel fibers. \\ Flat directions in the fitting landscape}

-\nin The simplest nontrivial model revealing general degeneracies in parameter estimation, NODDIDA \cite{jelescu2016}, is a two-compartment SM variant ($N_s=4$) that assumes a 1-parameter Watson ODF shape \cite{noddi} and sets $f_{\rm CSF}\equiv 0$.
+\nin The simplest nontrivial model revealing general degeneracies in parameter estimation, NODDIDA \newe (Neurite Orientation Dispersion and Density Imaging with Diffusivities Assessment) \keep \cite{jelescu2016}, is a two-compartment SM variant ($N_s=4$) that assumes a 1-parameter Watson ODF shape \cite{noddi} and sets $f_{\rm CSF}\equiv 0$.
 In this model, unconstrained nonlinear fitting has revealed two families (trenches) of biophysically plausible solutions to fit optimization already in the relatively small, (4+1)-dimensional, parameter space, and {\it flat directions} along them \cite{jelescu2016}.

 Hence, NODDIDA exemplifies the two-fold nature of the parameter estimation challenge.
-Beyond the existence of multiple parameter branches (a ``discrete" degeneracy, as in the toy model above), each of them represents a shallow ``trench" in the nonlinear fitting parameter landscape (a ``continous" degeneracy).
+Beyond the existence of multiple parameter branches (a ``discrete" degeneracy, as in the toy model above), each of them represents a shallow ``trench" (a ``continuous" degeneracy) in the parameter landscape of nonlinear fitting.

 The flatness, or continuous degeneracy, can be formulated as having the number of estimated parameters exceeding the number of relations between the parameters obtainable from the data.
 In its simplest form, this problem exists already for the simplest single-directional fitting with a biexponential function \cite{Kiselev2007}.
-A normalized biexponential $S = f e^{-bD_1} + (1-f) e^{-bD_2}$ has 3 parameters; however, if $b$ is low enough so that we are practically only sensitive to the terms $\sim b$ and $\sim b^2$ --- i.e. when the DKI representation works well --- we can only estimate 2 combinations of 3 model parameters, and will have a flat direction in the corresponding 3-dimensional fitting parameter landscape.
+A normalized biexponential $S = f e^{-bD_1} + (1-f) e^{-bD_2}$ has 3 parameters; however, if $b$ is low enough so that we are practically only sensitive to the terms $\sim b$ and $\sim b^2$ --- i.e., when the DKI representation works well --- we can only estimate 2 combinations of 3 model parameters, and will have a flat direction in the corresponding 3-dimensional fitting parameter landscape. \mpar{R1.7}\new (This problem persists in the presence of exchange, as discussed in ref.~\cite{Nguyen2015}.) \keep